gillybeans/Electric/README.md

 # Electric

-Thirs hand-in-assignment @ YRGO.
+Third hand-in-assignment @ YRGO.
 Design and create a landing page for a chosen product.

 # The code includes:
 <ul>